lindsaybartol/STA-S380/README.md

 Here is a table showing the top 10 most popular songs since 1958, based on the total number of weeks spent on the Billboard Top 100:
 ![Top 10 Most Popular Songs](Top%2010%20Most%20Popular%20Songs.png)
+The code for creating this table can be found here.
 ### Part B